Shop since 1973 100% recycled and restoredSame day shipping

 Female rights

-Today, amethyst is still a much-loved gemstone that gives both silver and gold jewelry a beautiful appearance.
-Its unique color and beautiful shine makes it a special centerpiece for many jewelry.
-Discover our collection of vintage amethyst jewelry here .
+Today, amethyst is still a much-loved gemstone that gives both silver and gold jewellery a beautiful appearance.
+Its unique color and beautiful shine makes it a special centerpiece for many jewellery.
+Discover our collection of vintage amethyst jewellery here .